Damigah/Web-App-DevOps-Project/README.md

 ### **Deployment and Service Manifests**

 For the Kubernetes deployment process, a manifest file must be created which in this project is named `application-manifest.yaml`.
 The **flask-app-deployment** is the name for the resource deployment for managing the containerised web application.
-The file specified to have 2 replica pods while using the rolling strategy and has labels for pod management.
+The file specified to have 2 replica pods while using the rolling strategy and providing labels for pod management.
 Furthermore, a Service manifest named **flask-app-service** was used for internal communication.
 TCP protocol on **port 80** with a target port of **5000** is the **same** as the expose port in the container.
 The service type was set to **ClusterIP** for internal usage within the AKS cluster.

 ### **Deployment Strategy**